Cassidy (rapper): 2000–05: Split Personality and I'm a Hustla

 In 2000, Cassidy was a member of the Philadelphia, Pennsylvania-based rap group Larsiny.
 Larsiny was discovered in Philadelphia by record producer Swizz Beatz's father Terrence Dean, and in turn, the group signed to the Ruff Ryders-subsidiary label TD Entertainment.
 Their debut commercial appearance was the song "Ryde Or Die Boyz" from the July 2000 album Ryde or Die Vol. 2.
 Cassidy co-wrote the single "Got It All" for fellow Philadelphia rapper Eve, which was also from the album.

-In 2002, Cassidy signed a recording contract with Swizz Beatz's Full Surface imprint, under the aegis of Ruff Ryders Entertainment and J Records.
+In 2002, Cassidy signed a recording contract with Swizz Beatz's Full Surface imprint, under the aegis of Clive Davis's J Records.
 On November 29, 2003, he released his commercial debut single, "Hotel", featuring R. Kelly.
 The song reached the Top 10 of the U.S. Billboard Hot 100 chart.
 The second single, "Get No Better", features Mashonda.
 On March 16, 2004, Cassidy released his debut album, Split Personality.
 It was certified gold by the Recording Industry Association of America (RIAA), the following month.

 On April 15, 2005, Cassidy released the single "I'm a Hustla".
 The next single, "B-Boy Stance", features vocals and production from his mentor, Swizz Beatz.
 On June 28, 2005, Cassidy released his second studio album, I'm a Hustla.
 It debuted at number five on the US Billboard 200 chart, with 93,000 copies sold in the first week.